rahulkumar66/Performance-Tweaker/README.md

 Simple Android App for

-->overclocking/underclocking the cpu clocks.
+->overclocking/underclocking the cpu clocks and tweaking various other kernel parameters like I/O , Governor etc.

-->Switching between Various Governors.

-->Monitoring the time spent in each freqeuncy state as well as current kernel information.
+->Monitoring the time spent by a cpu state in each freqeuncy as well as current kernel information.

-->Changing the various parameters of nand storage for better performance such as I/O Scheduler and Read Ahead.

-->Spot the applications or the sources which are causing battery drain.
+->Spot rogue applications or sources which are causing battery drain i.e Battery and Wakelock Stats (Work In Progress).

 To Download the App